 Leslie Woltenberg, PhD, MS Ed is an Associate Professor and Director of Graduate Studies for the UK Department of Physician Assistant Studies.
 Dr. Woltenberg earned a Doctor of Philosophy degree in Educational Policy Studies and Evaluation in Higher Education in 2014 from UK.
 She earned a Master of Science in Education with an emphasis in Student Affairs in 2007 and Bachelor of Business Administration in Marketing in 2005.

-With more than a decade of experience in education, Dr. Woltenberg has served the UK and the greater Lexington community in a variety of teaching, assessment, and administrative capacities.
-Prior to joining the College of Health Sciences as a faculty member, she served as Associate Director of UK’s Center for Interprofessional Health Education and was instrumental in the redesign and evaluation of the university’s nationally-recognized interprofessional curriculum.
+Two decades of professional service to the University of Kentucky and the greater Lexington community includes a variety of teaching, assessment, and administrative roles in education.
+Prior to joining the faculty, she served as Associate Director of UK’s Center for Interprofessional Health Education and was instrumental in development and evaluation of the nationally recognized interprofessional curricular and co-curricular offerings.
 Her background also includes extensive experience in student services and enrollment management.

 As an instructor, Dr. Woltenberg is course director for the Research Methods and Masters Research Project courses.
 Her professional service includes program evaluation, student advising, and committee membership at the Department, College, and University levels.
 She co-leads the College of Health Sciences Faculty Learning Community for the Scholarship of Teaching and Learning.
 Nationally, she is active with organizations such as the Physician Assistant Education Association and the National Center for Interprofessional Practice and Education.